RitchieLab/Gene-level-statistical-colocalization/README.md

+This code is to identify and remove genes for which the expression predictor SNPs and causal phenotype SNPs are different but in linkage disequilibirum.

 There is no required version of R, but R (>=3.5.0) is preferred.

 The following libraries are required to run this sofware: